Mutations

 // pass `handleClick` to a button

-See Client Libraries for all the ways mutations can be called from different clients.
+See the React client documentation for all the ways queries can be called.

 Transactions